GalagaBits/JWST-FGS-Spelunker/paper/paper.md

 - **``periodogram``** This function uses the Lomb-Scarle periodogram [@lomb_least-squares_1976, scargle_studies_1982] to detect periodicities in guidestar Gaussian fits.
 Periods in Gaussian fitted parameters like x and y pixel coordinates highlight systematics for an entire PID.

 - **``optimize_photometry``** ``optimize_photometry`` uses pixel-level decorrelation [PLD;@deming_spitzer_2015] to optimize raw guidestar data loaded from ``spelunker``. \autoref{fig:guidestar_1803} demonstrates that ``optimize_photometry`` reveals more information from guidestar timeseries than a guidestar timeseries produced by the sum of counts in each frame.

+With the mentioned tools, ``spelunker`` utilizes object oriented programming (OOP) to store handy variables and ``spelunker`` outputs, for instance, 1D and 2D timeseries, guidestar time arrays, and JWST datamodels.
+Running ``gauss2d_fit``, ``periodogram``, and ``mnemonics`` will store their outputs in accessible attributes.
+Useful properties of the guidestar are stored in these attributes (for instance, guidestar galactic coordinates, GAIA ID, and stellar magnitudes).

+There are various plotting and visualization tools integrated into ``spelunker``'s workflow.
+One useful function is ``timeseries_binned_plot``, which automatically plots a binned timeseries.
+The functions ``gauss2d_fit``, ``periodogram``, and ``mnemonics`` have ``matplotlib`` axes returned for straightforward plotting.
+Of course, users have the option to use the guidestar data and results from attributes to generate plots and visualizations.

 # Acknowledgements